allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

 1. **Different approaches to testing**

    What distinguishes RTL is that we find elements by their labels or texts, almost like a user would.
 The point is to replicate and simulate the user’s behavior.
-Rtl tries to render components to the DOM and doesn’t give us access directly to the internal component.
-While Enzyme uses shallow rendering (or sometimes deep rendering) and encourages us to test the components instance using their state and props.
+RTL tries to render components to the DOM and doesn’t give us access directly to the internal component.
+While Enzyme uses shallow rendering (or sometimes deep rendering) and encourages us to test the components instance using its state and props.
 Enzyme also allows full rendering of DOM but it is not the basic assumption of the library’s operation.
-2. **Bundle size**

-   Maybe this is not as significant as the first point, but it is worth paying attention to bundle size also.
-RTL has a two times smaller bundle.
-3. **Age**
+2. **Age**

    Enzyme is 6 years old, RTL is 3 years old